RoryWirch/writeups/ocp4-postgres-db/how-to-build-a-db.md

 The next approach to getting the data into grafana was to build a small database in OCP4 to be used as a datasource in grafana.
 This writeup will cover all steps in building and populating a postgres database in OCP4.

-## Setting up the container and PVC
+##2.
+Setting up a postgres container and PVC in OCP4

 For this step, you will need access to an OpenShift project.
 For this write up, I will be using OCP4.
 I will include screenshots of the web interface for all steps.